beauregard-joshua/Into-The-Abyss-Story/characters/party/derendil.md

 Derendil was very polite, much to the surprise of the other party members, due to the nature of quaggoths.
 He spoke regally, has his background would imply, and made a good impression on those he communicated with.
 He first spoke with [Alias](../pcs/alias.md), who spoke a bit about his past and how he arrived at Velkenvelve.

 ## Background
-Of the history that he gave, Derendil is a prince of TODO
+Of the history that he gave, Derendil is a prince of Nelrindenvane.
+Although unclear how it happened, Derendil was polymorphed into a quaggoth by a wizard in his kingdom and thrown into the underdark to survive before he was captured by drow and brought to Velkenvelve.
+The rest of his background remains a mystery.

 ## Story
 ### [Welcome to Velkenvelve](../../sessions/arc01/info.md)